 As a result…

 They had both received independent legal and financial advice.
 Also, they were aware that if there was any future breakdown in the relationship between them, with respect to the operation of the business, that dispute would need to be resolved in a different court.

 On the review, the judge accepted that the proposed orders were ‘just and equitable’.
-The judge also accepted that there did not need to be a complete separation of the parties’ financial interests.
+The judge also accepted that there did not need to be a complete separation (no clean (financial) break) of the parties’ financial interests.

 For more information, contact us on (07) 3221 4300 or email at email@example.com.